Following system colour scheme Selected dark colour scheme Selected light colour scheme

 reveal_type(not_required_num.popitem()) # OK.
 Revealed type is tuple[str, int]

-However, dict[str, VT] is not necessarily consistent with a TypedDict type, because such dict can be a subtype of dict:
+However, dict[str, VT] is not necessarily assignable to a TypedDict type, because such dict can be a subtype of dict:

 class CustomDict(dict[str, int]):